dssg/triage/README.md

 [![image](https://codecov.io/gh/dssg/triage/branch/master/graph/badge.svg)](https://codecov.io/gh/dssg/triage)
 [![image](https://codeclimate.com/github/dssg/triage.png)](https://codeclimate.com/github/dssg/triage)

 Building ML/Data Science systems requires answering many design questions, turning them into modeling choices, which in turn define and machine learning models.
-Questions such as cohort selection, unit of analysis determination, outcome determination, feature (explanatory variables or predictors) generation, model/classifier training, evaluation, selection, bias audits, interpretation, and list generation are often complicated and hard to make design choices around apriori.
+Questions such as cohort selection, unit of analysis determination, outcome determination, feature (explanatory variables or predictors) generation, model/classifier training, evaluation, selection, bias audits, interpretation, and list generation are often complicated and hard to make design choices around a priori.
 In addition, once these choices are made, they have to be combined in different ways throughout the course of a project.

 Triage is designed to: